#| label: setup

 .
 Remember, you need to do this with each new Quarto/RMarkdown document or R Session.

-Data for Examples
+Data for Examples Show

-As a reminder (see Overview of Data Visualization), we will be using the penguins
+As a reminder (see Overview of Data Visualization, we will be using the penguins

 data from the palmerpenguins